ewasilly/ProjectMProg/PROCESS.md

 #### Tuesday, 15 January
 The line graph looks good and is showing all the data that it is supposed to show.
 Nothing is linked yes, I will start working on this once all individual visualizations are finished.
 I made a start on the bar chart, but nothing is showing yet in the browser.
 I will work on this more this evening.
 I also need to start thinking about how I will use functions.
 Got some tips form teammates, but still need to work this out for myself and perhaps ask some help from a tutor.

+#### Wednesday, 16 January
+Tried to work on functions, this didn't really work out.
+Will seek help for this later.
+Made some progress on the data for the bar chart.

+#### Thursday, 17 January
+At the end of the I finally have axes and some bars!
+Very happy with this result.
+Hopefully, by the end of tomorrow I will be able to show all three categories in the bar chart (now only 1 category is visible).